added to your BASKET

 If you don't wash your hair it cleanses itself

 Not washing your hair will not enable your scalp to cleanse itself, it will just become dirtier!
 You would not stop washing any other part of your body, so why your scalp?

 Hair gets used to the same shampoo

 A shampoo does not stop working because your hair gets used to it.
 If your shampoo stops giving you the results you want, the condition and needs of your hair have most likely changed.
 For instance, you may have had it cut, coloured, relaxed, straightened or grown it longer.
 Or the season may have changed i.e. it is more humid, the sun is stronger or the air is dryer.
 Your state of health or hormone levels may also be different from recent illness or your monthly cycle.

 The same shampoo used on the same hair under the same conditions produces the same results.
-If you are using the right shampoo for your hair texture, you will get the same great results.
+If you are using the right shampoo for your hair texture and needs, you will get the same great results.

 Frequent shampooing dries your hair

 It is often thought that frequent shampooing ‘dries out the hair's natural oils’.
 However, quite the contrary!
-Shampooing, if done correctly and with the right products, actually remoisturizes.
+Shampooing, if done correctly and with the right products, actually remoisturises the hair.
 The natural oils produced by your scalp simply sit on top of your hair shaft and do not penetrate it.
-It’s moisture (i.e water) that does this, and also a well formulated conditioner.
+It’s moisture (i.e water) that does this, alongside a well formulated conditioner.
 Anyway, who wants oily hair?

 Frequent shampooing makes hair oilier